owncloud/QA/Server/Smoke_Test_Plan_customgroups.md

 The toplevel checkmark indictes the test was performed.
 The indented checkmarks indicate the results were as expected.

+This is a quick smoke test only.
+For the full testplan refer to Test_Plan_Customgroups.md

 * [ ] Enable the app
    * [ ] No problems found